Photino vs. Electron

 Host Application

-Electron calls this the Main process and uses Node.js which is downloaded with each app.
+Electron calls this the Main process and uses Node.js which is bundled with each app.
+All backend logic is written in JavaScript/TypeScript.

 Host Application / Browser Control Communication

-In addition, it's common for Photino.NET projects to host REST services which can be called from the browser control using standard JavaScript in a commonly used communication pattern.
+In addition, it's common for Photino.NET projects to host local REST services or WebSockets within the .NET process, which can be called from the browser control using standard fetch or XMLHttpRequest calls.

 Distribution